The goal of Nanticoke Health Services’ Healing Harvest inpatient food closet is to stand in the gap for our food insecure patients.

 - Canned milk

-Please do not bring expired items or dented cans; we are not allowed to redistribute these.
+Please do not bring expired items, dented cans or ripped/opened boxes; we are not allowed to redistribute these.

 A labeled collection barrel is located at Nanticoke Memorial Hospital in the hallway outside the Day Surgery waiting area past the cafeteria.